geops/tree-app/README.md

 Deploy master to production on https://www.tree-app.ch:

+- Create a deploy branch (e.g. `johnDoe/deployProd20082024`) from the current master and push
-- Create a pull request with base branch `production` and compare branch `master`
+- Create a pull request with base branch `production` and the deploy branch as compare branch.
-- Merge with the option `Rebase and Merge`
+- Merge with the option `Rebase and Merge` or `Squash and Merge` (github might not let you rebase due to conflicts)

 ## Run service-worker locally